Fees and Expenses

-Information concerning any aspect of the refund of fees may be obtained from the Accounting and Fiscal Services Office, 2nd Floor, Student Services and Administration Building, (510) 885-3642.
+Information concerning any aspect of the refund of fees may be obtained from the Cashiers Office, 1st Floor, Student Services and Administration Building, (510) 885-3865.

 Refund disbursements are not made automatically.
 If you request a refund check (see below) and it is approved, it will be available in approximately four to six weeks.

 If you are eligible for a refund of Registration fees (including nonresident tuition) because you withdrew or reduced units before the published deadlines, the amount of the refund will automatically be credited to your university account.
 If you take no action, the university will leave the balance on your account to apply toward future charges.